Creative Arts Therapy Practicum

 The Children's Hospital of Philadelphia does not provide housing for students.
 However, rooms and apartments are available for rent from Sansom Place Guest Accommodations through The University of Pennsylvania, located adjacent to The Children's Hospital of Philadelphia.
 Students who are accepted to the student program who contact Sansom Place Guest Accommodations for housing must notify the staff at Sansom Place that they are CHOP-Child Life Programs and Volunteer Services students.

 For more information about the practicum experience, download the practicum application.
+Please send your application to:

 The number of students accepted will vary from semester to semester due to the number of applicants and supervisor availability.